transloadit/uppy/docs/guides/migration-guides.md

   provider, you should not be affected.
   - The static `getExtraConfig` property has been renamed to `getExtraGrantConfig`.
+  - The static `authProvider` property has been renamed to `oauthProvider`.
 - Endpoint `GET /s3/params` now returns `{ method: "POST" }` instead of
   `{ method: "post" }`.
 This will not affect most people.
 - The Companion [`error` event](https://uppy.io/docs/companion/#events) now no